Hypfer/Valetudo/docs/_pages/integrations/mqtt.md

-#### Raw map data with Home Assistant hack (`map-data-hass-hack`) <a id="rawmapdatawithhomeassistanthackmap-data-hass-hack" />
+#### Raw map data for Home Assistant (`map-data-hass`) <a id="rawmapdataforhomeassistantmap-data-hass" />

 *Property, readable, retained*

 This handle is added automatically if Home Assistant autodiscovery is enabled.
 It provides a map embedded in a PNG image that recommends installing the Valetudo Lovelace card.

-- Read topic: `<TOPIC PREFIX>/<IDENTIFIER>/MapData/map-data-hass-hack`
+- Read topic: `<TOPIC PREFIX>/<IDENTIFIER>/MapData/map-data-hass`
 - Data type: [string](https://homieiot.github.io/specification/#string)

 Home Assistant components controlled by this property: